ubergarm/ipython-pandas-gmail/readme.md

     # $ pip install sympy
     # $ pip install nose

-#### Install mongodb (I'd suggest trying docker)
+#### Install mongodb
 You can:

-* Edit the code to point at an existing mongodb server
+1. Edit the code to point at an existing mongodb server
-* Install mongodb some 'normal' way
+2. Install mongodb some *normal* way
-* The new and cool happy hipster hacker way for kernel 3.8 or newer:
+3. The new and cool happy hipster hacker way for kernel 3.8 or newer:

+    # install docker:
     $ sudo -i
     $ cd /opt && mkdir docker && cd docker
     $ wget --output-document=docker https://get.docker.io/builds/Linux/x86_64/docker-latest
     $ chmod +x docker
     $ sudo ./docker -d &
     $ ./docker run -d -p :27017 rgarcia/mongodb mongod --noprealloc --smallfiles --nojournal

 It will take a few minutes to download the docker image the first time, but subsequent runs will be very snappy.
 When done, you can clean up